clementulrich/clementulrich/README.md

 ## 🗂️ What I Do

 - **Project Management:**
-  Experience leading academic tech teams, planning milestones, and ensuring project delivery.
+  Participating in and coordinating group projects, applying methods to plan milestones and collaborate effectively in academic settings.

 - **Databases:**
-  Skilled in **SQL and NoSQL** database modeling, querying, and integration (relational & document-based).
+  Learning and practicing **SQL and NoSQL** database design, querying, and integration through coursework and hands-on assignments.

 - **APIs:**
-  Developing and connecting RESTful APIs for robust data exchange across services.
+  Building and experimenting with RESTful APIs as part of academic projects.

 - **Cloud and AWS:**
-  Launching and maintaining projects using AWS services (EC2, S3, more).
+  Exploring AWS by deploying and testing applications (EC2, S3, etc.) as part of class projects.

 - **Python:**
-  Data analysis, automation, scripting, and backend utilities with Python.
+  Using Python for data analysis, automation, and scripting in labs and coursework.

 - **TypeScript & Front-end:**
-  Building interactive web apps (Angular, HTML) and supporting full-stack workflows.
+  Developing interactive front-ends (Angular, HTML) and learning full-stack workflows through academical exercises.

 ---

 ## 📂 Explore My Projects

 This profile showcases hands-on solutions in:
 - Project management challenges
 - Advanced database systems (SQL/NoSQL)